Fabrizio-Caruso/CROSS-LIB/README.md

 ## CURRENTLY SUPPORTED ARCHITECTURES

+Cross-Lib can be used to build games for about 200 different vintage systems (computers, consoles, hand-helds, arcade boards, scientifica calculators, etc.).
-A partial list of the supported systems with their status is in: https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/STATUS.md
+A partial list of the supported systems with their status is in:

+https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/STATUS.md

 The main goal is to get the library and game to work on most vintage systems with possibly all 8-bit architectures as well as some 16 and 32-bit architectures.